joehounsham/custom-device-support/README.md

 ## Overview

+For a device to be compatible with the balenaCloud platform, it needs to run balenaOS, our minimal Linux distribution built with Yocto and designed to run containers

+Balena supports a wide range of Linux SBCs and SOMs, but occasionally our list of supported devices will not include the device you would like to use with BalenaOS.
+In order to allow our customers to have the freedom to choose their own hardware, we offer our Custom Device Support service (CDS).

 The outcome of CDS is a production-grade custom version of balenaOS built for your Linux device of choice, with ongoing support including test-and-release of upgraded OS versions.

-- For a device to be compatible with the balenaCloud platform, it needs to run balenaOS, our minimal Linux distribution built with Yocto and designed to run containers
 - Our device support team will build a custom version of balenaOS specifically for your device type, making sure we meet all of your hardware requirements.
-We will periodically build, test, and release upgrades to the OS as well.
+We will periodically build, test, and release upgrades to the device OS in order to keep it up to date with meta-balena

 - Your custom device type and its associated custom device OS will be available to download in the balenaCloud dashboard.

 ## Included with Custom Device Support